Great Jambalaya recipe, takes a little over an hr. Shout out to Mara for basic recipe.

 - Empty the fat into a cup.
 Put 2 tablespoons back in

 - Add the rice, salt, thyme, and old bay; cook, stirring frequently, about 5 minutes.
 Old bay is based on heat/flavor profile….totally yer call.
 Don’t overdo it, you can always add later.
+You can also do a pinch of cayenne if you are not doing chorizo.

 - Add tomatoes, clam juice, chicken broth, bay leaves, and browned sausage to the pot.
 Turn heat up, cover and cook for several minutes to get back to a light boil/heavy simmer for a few minutes.